Come along on an important journey

 Take a journey with us on the trails of the Fox-Wisconsin portage and beyond.
 Then let the trails bring you back home with a greater understanding of the stories which have shaped our history.

-This curriculum contains history that is largely absent from, or glossed over in, mainstream social studies textbooks.
-It expands upon essential chapters in the story of our state and nation.
-Students are afforded an opportunity to exercise critical thinking as they step into the past and personally weigh the issues at hand.
+"Trails: The Fox-Wisconsin Portage and Beyond" contains essential history that is largely absent from, or glossed over in, mainstream social studies textbooks.
+Step into the past and personally weigh the issues at hand.
+Even adults will learn things they never knew.

 Contents